 When a miner positively resolves Bitcoin’s proof of work algorithm, the miner has generated a new block and is given a block reward, which is a set number of Bitcoins per the terms and conditions set by the network.
 The reward is always new Bitcoins and it is the only way the coins can be generated.

 Number of Bitcoins That Can be Created

 The reward began at 50 Bitcoins per block but continues to halve every 210,000 blocks.
 That means all blocks up to 210,000 will be given 50 Bitcoins and block 210,001 will receive 25.
 According to the Bitcoin difficulty (more on this later), one block is found approximately every 10-minutes so the having occurs every four years.
-A block explorer verifies the creation of new Bitcoins and is accessible to all.
 Eventually, the block reward will halve to a point where it is so tiny, no new Bitcoins can be created.